CamdenClark/carrier.nvim/README.md

 # carrier.nvim

-carrier.nvim is a ChatGPT plugin for Neovim that allows you to chat with the AI given context in your editor.
+carrier.nvim is a ChatGPT plugin for Neovim that allows you to chat with ChatGPT automatically provided with the context in your editor.

 Some pieces of context that we give to the AI:
 1. The contents of recently-edited open buffers